laravel/docs/mail.md

 #### Using A Global `from` Address

-However, if your application uses the same "from" address for all of the emails it sends, it can become cumbersome to call the `from` method in each mailable class you generate.
-So, instead, you may specify a global "from" address in your `config/mail.php` configuration file.
+However, if your application uses the same "from" address for all of its emails, it can become cumbersome to call the `from` method in each mailable class you generate.
+Instead, you may specify a global "from" address in your `config/mail.php` configuration file.
 This address will be used if no other "from" address is specified within the mailable class:

     'from' => ['address' => 'example@example.com', 'name' => 'App Name'],

 <a name="configuring-the-view"></a>
 ### Configuring The View

 Within a mailable class' `build` method, you may use the `view` method to specify which template should be used when rendering the email's contents.
-Since each email typically uses a [Blade template](/docs/{{version}}/blade) to render its contents, you have the full power and convenience of the Blade templating engine when building your email's HTML.
+Since each email typically uses a [Blade template](/docs/{{version}}/blade) to render its contents, you have the full power and convenience of the Blade templating engine when building your email's HTML:

-You may wish to create a `resources/views/emails` directory to house all of your email templates; however, you are free to place them wherever you wish within your `resources/views` directory:

     /**
      * Build the message.